Electrical Nerve Stimulation for Arthritis Pain

 What it is: TENS uses sticky electrode patches attached to a small, battery-operated device.
 It sends an electric current to your nerves to override pain signals.
 Another way TENS may relieve pain is by triggering the release of natural painkillers (endorphins) in the brain.
 TENS can be delivered at low frequency (l-TENS) or high frequency (h-TENS).
 Many TENS devices have a controller that lets you pick the frequency you prefer.

 How well it works: TENS helps acute (short-term) and chronic (long-term) pain.
 TENS has been shown to relieve osteoarthritis (OA) pain and reduce the need for pain medications.
-A 2015 Cochrane Review concluded, “[there is] tentative evidence that TENS reduces pain intensity over and above that seen with placebo.”
-From his reading of the literature, Dr. Bolash estimates that overall, about half of people who try TENS get a 50% reduction in pain.
+A 2015 Cochrane Review concluded, “[there is] tentative evidence that TENS reduces pain intensity over and above that seen with placebo.
+It’s estimated that overall, about half of people who try TENS get a 50 percent reduction in pain.

 Pulsed Electrical Stimulation (PES)